-Now, in our individual lives, it says: 'Put on the whole armor of God so that you may be able to stand against the wiles of the devil....
-[Who is the 'prince of the power of the air,' who is the 'power of darkness.'] ...Because we are not wrestling against flesh and blood, but against principalities and against powers, against the world rulers of the darkness of this age, against the spiritual power of wickedness in high places..." (vs 11-12).
-And that's why it's a shame, brethren, it's a shame that he Church of God that we know, that we were originally called into is walking step-by-step right back into the world and bringing in the dark light of the darkness of this world.
-Because it's not only the darkness in high places.'
+Now, in our individual lives, it says, v 11: "Put on the whole armor of God so that you may be able to stand against the wiles of the devil"-who is the 'prince of the power of the air,' and who is the 'power of darkness.'

+Verse 12: "Because we are not wrestling against flesh and blood, but against principalities and against powers, against the world rulers of the darkness of this age, against the spiritual power of wickedness in high places."

+That's why it's a shame, brethren, that the Church of God that we know, that we were originally called into, is walking step-by-step right back into the world and bringing in the dark light of the darkness of this world.
+Because it's not only the darkness of this world, but 'against spiritual wickedness in high places.'

-So then, "Therefore, take up the whole armor of God so that you may be able to resist in the evil day, and having worked out all things, to stand" (v 13).
+Verse 13: "Therefore, take up the whole armor of God so that you may be able to resist in the evil day, and having worked out all things, to stand."
 That's what the whole book of 1-John is about, to be able to stand!